 Pipelines laid down into shallow rock trenches are protected efficiently with an insulation structure that encloses the pipeline (see the enclosed figure).
 The flow rate in the pipeline and the water temperature must be sufficiently high to prevent the pipeline from freezing.
 Where necessary, electric heating cables are used as an additional source of heat to ensure that the pipelines remain functional.

-Depending on the type of pipeline, heat released from the pipelines can be utilized in designing the insulation.
+Based on the type of pipeline, the release of heat can be utilized in the design of the insulation.
 A rainwater drain may have a cooling effect on the pipes laid beside it due to the flow of cold surface water and ventilation.
-Conversely, the heat released by wastewater and water pipelines laid down into the same trench can usually be utilized in designing the insulation.
+Conversely, the heat released by sewer and water pipelines laid down into the same trench can usually be taken into account in the design of the insulation.
 If a specific decrease in temperature is allowed over the insulated section for the fluid flowing through the pipeline, and if this additional heat is continuous during the frost period, it can be included in the calculations as a reducing factor.

-Horizontal insulation thickness, mm (FI-300), and width as a function of additional heat in various ground conditions.
+Horizontal insulation thickness in mm (FI-300) and width as a function of additional heat in various ground conditions.

-Heat resistance and with of enclosure-type insulation as a function of additional heat in rock trenches
+Enclosure-type insulation heat resistance and with as a function of additional heat in rock trenches.

 The same principle can be applied to protect other wells from freezing as well.
-The rigid Finnfoam insulation is able to carry its weight even where the span length is higher.
+FINNFOAM insulation is rigid enough to ensure that it will not sag even where the span length is wider.